servexyz/protato-cli/readme.md

 ## CLI `Config`
 > In order to watch your files, you need to supply protato with a config file.
+It must be named .protato.json

 **Example used in unit tests**